nealrobbins/liferay-docs/developer/frameworks/articles/290-configuration/01-making-apps-configurable/00-intro.markdown

     `aQute.bnd.annotation.metatype.Meta`.
 For more information about this class and the `Meta.OCD` and `Meta.AD` annotations, please refer to the [bndtools documentation](http://bnd.bndtools.org/chapters/210-metatype.html).

-    The cool thing about configuration interfaces is that once you have one, you also have an auto-generated UI!

 2. To use the `Meta.OCD` and `Meta.AD` annotations in your modules, you must [specify a dependency](/develop/tutorials/-/knowledge_base/7-0/configuring-dependencies)